2021 MTV Europe Music Awards

 The 2021 MTV Europe Music Awards were held on 14 November 2021 at the László Papp Budapest Sports Arena in Budapest, Hungary.
-This marked the first time that Hungary hosted the awards show and as well the first event has been held in a former communist country.
+This marked the first time that Hungary hosted the awards show, and as well the first edition to be held in a former eastern bloc country.
 The show was presented by American rapper Saweetie.

 Justin Bieber led the nominations, with a total of eight, making him the most nominated male artist.
 Doja Cat and Lil Nas X were both tied, with six nominations, with Doja being the most nominated female act.
-BTS was the most nominated group and K-pop act, while Little Mix was the nominated female group.
-The category Best K-pop was introduced this year.